fpelaezt/devops/AWS/aws-certifications/architect/11-Decoupling.md

   * Body: name/value pairs.
 Unstructured/Uninterpreted content
   * Up to 120k messages "in flight"
   * A message is "in flight", when is neither delay nor visibility timeout
+  * Encryption at rest not enabled by default
 * Message Retention
+  * Minumum: 1 minute
   * Default: 4 days*
   * Maximun: 14 days
 * Throughput